linemos/kubernetes-intro/tasks/2-main-tasks.md

 The preferred way to configure Kubernetes resources is to specify them in YAML files.

 In the folder [yaml/](../yaml) you find the YAML files specifying what resources Kubernetes should create.
-There is two services, one for the backend application and one for the frontend application.
+There are two services, one for the backend application and one for the frontend application.
 Same for the deployments.

 1. Open the file [yaml/backend-deployment.yaml](../yaml/backend-deployment.yaml) and